 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 SANDOZ Cortimyxin [DSC]

 - It is used to treat ear infections.

-- If your child has any of these health problems: Chickenpox, herpes infection, or other viral infection of the ear.
+- If you have any of these health problems: Chickenpox, herpes infection, or other viral infection of the ear.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take this drug?

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.